 As part of its continual development of research within the College, APPRI holds regular peer discussions, reviews, exhibitions, awaydays and symposia.

-The University of Brighton has strengthened its research into, by and through arts practices, developing alongside work across the Faculty of Arts through strategic themes which drive impact and resourcing.
+The University of Brighton has strengthened its research into, by and through arts practices, developing alongside work through strategic themes which drive impact and resourcing.
 Among the themes where arts practices have their key contribution are:

 Performance, Meaning and Making: Award-winning interpretations of Baum’s Wizard of Oz by Rawle, and Gee’s Going West, by Andersen, reframe and adapt cultural archetypes through the innovative use of narrative or animation; as does Neal’s ‘George III’ from his Cut and Groove series through making (V&A Telling Tales, Fantasy and Fear in Contemporary Design 2009).

 Agency, Society and Space: Power’s Black Country Stories, a visual investigation of the effect of the economic downturn on the West Midlands, exemplifies this strand’s concern for the intersections of social and cultural history, politics and geography and its creative agency and philosophical implications.
 Significant achievements include: Sustainable Food Planning: evolving theory and practice, Viljoen et al, examining of international food security; Defiant Images: Photography and Apartheid in South Africa (2009), Newbury; It Happened Here (2010), a permanent installation at the Commandery in Worcester Cornford and Wrighton’s book Ethics and Politics in Modern American Poetry (2010).

 A significant resource within the University of Brighton is the presence of a distinctive University Gallery with a rich programme of exhibitions which has partly grown from staff research interests in the practice and problems of curatorship which are broadly concerned with the politics of representation and exhibition construction itself.